 - a.
-Where an Order is issued against a Respondent who fails to appear before the Hearing Panel or who otherwise fails to participate in proceedings before the Hearing Panel, such Order shall be upheld unless a review of the record on appeal shows the Hearing Panel made a clear error in issuing such Order.
+Where an Order is issued against a Respondent who fails to appear before the Hearing Panel or who otherwise fails to participate in proceedings before the Hearing Panel, such Order shall be upheld unless a review of the record on appeal shows the Hearing Panel made a clear error that substantially prejudiced the Respondent.
 The Court of Review shall review the facts and record in the light most favorable to the Respondent. - b.
 In all other appeals, the Court of Review shall grant relief to the appealing party only if, on the basis of the record on appeal, it determines that the party seeking review has been substantially prejudiced by any of the following: - 1.
 The action taken below violates the Constitution and Canons of the Church or the Diocese; - 2.
 The Hearing Panel has exceeded the jurisdiction conferred by this Title; - 3.
 The Hearing Panel has not decided all of the issues requiring resolution; - 4.
-The Hearing Panel has erroneously interpreted or applied the Constitutions or Canons of the Church; - The Hearing Panel has committed a procedural error or engaged in a decision-making process contrary to this Title; - 6.
-The factual determinations of the Hearing Panel are not supported by substantial evidence when viewed in the whole light of the record on appeal.
+The Hearing Panel has erroneously interpreted or applied the Constitutions or Canons of the Church;